brunocodutra/metal/doc/manual.md

-[Lists] and [Maps] can easily exceed the hundreds and even thousands of elements with little impact to the compiler performance, whereas Boost.MPL _Sequences_, such as `mpl::vector` and `mpl::map`, are hard-limited to at most a couple dozen elements and even then at much longer compilation times and increased memory consumption.
-Another obvious improvement is the much terser syntax of Metal made possible by alias templates, which were not available at the time Boost.MPL was developed.
+[Lists] and [Maps] can easily exceed the hundreds and even thousands of elements with little impact to the compiler performance, whereas Boost.MPL _Sequences_, such as `mpl::vector` and `mpl::map`, are hard-limited to at most a couple dozen elements and even then at much longer compilation times and higher memory consumption than Metal.
+Another obvious improvement in Metal is the much terser syntax made possible by alias templates, which were not available at the time Boost.MPL was developed.

 Visit [metaben.ch] for up to date benchmarks that compare Metal against Boost.MPL and other notable metaprogramming libraries.
-For a more detailed discussion on the limitations of Boost.MPL refer to \ref MPL.
+For a brief discussion about fundamental design differences between Boost.MPL and Metal, refer to
+\ref MPL.

 What are some advantages of Metal with respect to Boost.Hana? {#FAQ_Hana}
 --------------------------------------------------------------------------------